sanraith/razer-taskbar/README.md

 ## Supported Hardware

-* Potentially any wireless Razer device if its battery state gets logged into
+* Potentially any wireless Razer device compatible with Razer Synapse 3 or 4.
-`%LOCALAPPDATA%\Razer\Synapse3\Log\Razer Synapse 3.log`
 * tested with Razer Blackshark V2 Pro (2023)

 ## Compiling